 Teachers and support staff are skilled at identifying the needs of student/pupils in our primary schools and understanding how their development should progress.
 On entry to school a 'baseline assessment' is carried out to identify current levels of attainment.
 With the support of senior leaders, we regularly monitor the progress of our student/pupils, which allows the early identification of a concern.
 Where a teacher identifies a difficulty or a concern about a pupil's progress this will be discussed with the parents and SENCO, and the graduated process will be followed.
 Where appropriate we also take advice and support from external professionals.
+Teachers collate the information into the School Focused Plan to ensure that detailed provision is outline and clear targets are in place for the pupil.

-Identification before joining a Laurus Trust secondary school and/or sixth form college
+Identification before joining a Laurus Trust secondary school

 We are committed to the early identification of student/pupils with SEND.
 Prior to joining a Laurus Trust school, our pastoral team work with feeder primary schools to collate information on the specific needs of student/pupils with SEND.
 We collaborate with all of the relevant outside agencies and with parents, to ensure that a full picture of need is established.
-This ensures that we have the right information so that the best possible provision, intervention and support can be put in place as early as possible.
+We work closely with the EHCP and admissions team within each Local Authority to allow a strategic approach to admission for students with SEND.
+All this ensures that we have the right information so that the best possible provision, intervention and support can be put in place as early as possible.

-Identification once within a Laurus Trust secondary school and/or sixth form college
+Identification once within a Laurus Trust secondary school